gianluca-venturini/cheatsheet/git.md

 ### Solving rebase conflcts
 - `git checkout --ours -- <PATHS>` select changes on `master` branch (if rebasing on master)
 - `git checkout --theirs -- <PATHS>` select changes on our branch
+- `git checkout --ours .` select ours changes in the entire directory (and subdirectories)